 The final episode, the presciently named “Final Curtain,” is a knockout, featuring the return of the Green Goblin and upending a great deal of what we thought we knew, in the process eliminating one of my previous critical objections to what I considered a writing mistake in past episodes.
-There’s an electric sense of discovery about this unofficial finale that makes you realize that series creators Greg Weisman and Victor Cook were just getting warmed up.
+There’s an electric sense of discovery about this unofficial finale that makes you realize that Weisman and Cook were just getting warmed up.

 They wanted to go 65 episodes, five seasons.
 They only got to 26.
 Why?
 Disney, which owns Marvel, wanted to develop a new “Ultimate Spider-Man” series to air on Disney XD.
 Why cancel a successful show with a loyal fan base in order to replace it with an unknown quantity?
 If it ain’t broke, don’t fix it, and all that.
 Had “The Spectacular Spider-Man” continued, who knows what heights it might have reached?